Lory999555/ETFViewer/README.md

 # EtfViewer

-top manage your customized etf wallet and analyze the performance of your investments in one click with ETFViewer.
+Top manage your customized etf wallet and analyze the performance of your investments in one click with ETFViewer.

 ![Demo](public/clipETF.gif)